 How Does a Data Management Platform Work?

+When DMPs find correlation and causation between variables, they output meaningful patterns that are ready to be used.
+DMP data is then transferred directly to DSPs, SSPs, ad networks, portals, trading desks, and ad exchanges.
 After data is used in real life, DMPs collect response data and check the performance again.
-This is a constant loop of filtering, distilling and refining data to determine the best customer for your brand.
+This is a constant loop of filtering, distilling and refining big data arrays to determine the best customer for your brand.

 Who Uses Data Management Platforms?

 Marketers and ad agencies use DMPs to manage audience data.
 Data management platforms help advertisers understand existing consumers better and point out audience segments that generate potential clients and develop DMP marketing strategy (read here - Which Advertising Strategy Should a Business Choose).
 This is especially important with the rise of real-time bidding technology, which is all about buying audiences rather than ad placements.

 DMPs process information over and over again, helping brands optimize their ad campaigns and deliver relevant brand messages.
 This leads to positive emotional experiences, increased lifetime value of existing customers, product satisfaction, and a higher return on marketing investment.